 Gluten Free Vanilla Cake

-- Add the gluten free flour, sugar, baking powder and salt to a large bowl, and gently combine with a whisk.
+- Add 2 and 2/3 cups gluten-free flour, 2 cups sugar, 1 Tbsp baking powder, and 1 tsp salt into a large bowl and gently combine with a whisk.

-- Mix together for a couple minutes, to help give the batter structure.
-You don't have to worry about overmixing, because there's no gluten in this batter!
+- Mix the batter for a couple of minutes to help give the batter structure.
+You don't have to worry about over-mixing because there's no gluten in this batter!

-- Cover and let the batter sit for about 30 minutes, to give the gluten free flour tiem to absorb more of the liquid in the batter.
+- Cover and let the batter sit for about 30 minutes to give the gluten-free flour time to absorb more of the liquid in the batter.
+This helps prevent the cake from having a gritty texture.

-- Divide the batter evenly between the cake pans, and bake for 35-38 minutes, until a toothpick comes out with moist crumbs.
+- Divide the batter evenly between the prepared cake pans and bake for 35-38 minutes, until a toothpick comes out with moist crumbs.
 I like to rotate my pans halfway through to help them bake more evenly.

-- Allow the cake layers to cool in their pans for 10 minutes before flipping them onto wire racks to finish cooling.
+- Let the cake layers cool in their pans for 10 minutes before flipping them onto wire racks to finish cooling.

 Gluten Free Vanilla Buttercream Frosting

-- Beat the butter on a medium speed for 30 seconds with a whisk or paddle attachment, until smooth.
+- Beat 2 cups of butter on a medium speed for 30 seconds with a whisk or paddle attachment until smooth.

-- Mix in the vanilla bean paste or vanilla extract and salt on a low speed.
+- Mix in 2 tsp vanilla bean paste or vanilla extract and 1/2 tsp salt on a low speed.

 Notes